admaloch/js-movie-search/README.md

 Future additions:

-Expand to allow user to search by genre, people (actors, director etc..) and trending shows/movies.
+Expand to allow user to search by genre, people (actors, director etc.) and trending shows/movies.

 I also am interested in expanding into a full stack application that gives the user the ability to set up an account, save/delete results and see results based off of liked lists etc.